GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     arcs.
 Select *mode* 5 for Cartesian 3-D surface spline
     interpolation: **-D**\ 5 means (*x*,\ *y*,\ *z*) in user units, Cartesian distances.

+.. _-E:

+**E**\ [*misfitfile*]

+    Evaluate the spline exactly at the input data locations and report statistics of the misfit (mean, standard deviation, and rms).
+Optionally, append a filename and we will write the data table, augmented by two extra columns holding the spline estimate and the misfit.

 .. _-G: